Dwarfism: Accommodation

 In daily life, little people face numerous obstacles because the environment is tailored to average-sized individuals.
 Some little people can only use ATMs, kitchens, toilets, and sinks with aids.
 Low stools and step stools play a special role, as they can be used in various ways to bridge the height difference.

 Stools are also useful as footrests while sitting, as the legs of short people dangle in the air when sitting on an average chair, which can be painful and uncomfortable in the long run and may hinder fine motor skills during work.

 To be mobile, some individuals use customized scooters or bicycles, as it can be problematic, depending on the type of short stature, to walk longer distances.
 With specially adapted vehicles, most individuals of short stature can drive without further hindrances.
 Generally, pedal extensions and an individually adjusted seat at the correct height are required.
-Some little people are tall enough to drive without pedal extensions.
+Some individuals with dwarfism are tall enough to drive without pedal extensions.
 Usually, patients with skeletal dysplasia with limited mobility can receive allowances or grants for vehicle assistance through governmental help or rehabilitation providers.